Previous Posts: January 2012

 New discovery - a portrait of the young James I & VI

 Picture: Philip Mould

 But perhaps the most interesting thing about the picture is what lies beneath it.
-When cleaning the portrait, we noticed a third ear emerging from James' forehead.
+When cleaning the portrait, I noticed a third ear emerging from James' forehead.
 An infra-red photograph of the picture, below, revealed that it had been painted on top of another, much earlier portrait of a saint.
 The so far anonymous saint is holding a chalice, and his hands can be seen clasped in prayer.
 The integral frame is original to the earlier picture; the portrait of James was painted straight on top of the saint, and within the existing frame.
 The picture of the saint looks Netherlandish, perhaps early sixteenth century, and by a good artist.
 One can speculate as to why the picture was over-painted, but it was probably something to do with the move against religious imagery in Reformation Scotland.
 And since the painting of the saint was made to a piece of good quality imported oak, it would have made sense to re-use it rather than destroy it.

 What is a 'nein-sager'?

 Readers may be interested in this view of connoisseurship from the art historian Max Friedlander (1867-1958), who divided connoisseurs into those who held an open mind on making attributions, whom he called the 'yes' men, and those who as a rule rejected them, the 'no' men (or, in German, 'nein-sagers'):

 As the 'No' man imagines that he stands above the 'Yes' man - and probably also to others to seem to stand higher - critics will always feel the impulse to attack genuine works in order to win the applause of the maliciously minded.
 The 'Yes' men have done more harm, but have also been of greater usefulness, than the rigorous 'no' men, who deserve no confidence if they never have proved their worth as 'Yes' men.